 The track changes version has become messy to read and edit even for the authors.
 So there are a few revisions done after we switched off the track changes mode.
 We hope this may be condoned and the reviewer will evaluate the clean version.

-Infanrix hexa (combined diptheria, tetanus, acelluarpertusis, hepatitis B, inactivated poliomyelitis and haemophilus influenza type B vaccine) and Sudden Death – a review of regulatory evidence from the European Medicines Agency
+Infanrix hexa (combined diphtheria, tetanus, acellular pertussis, hepatitis B, inactivated poliomyelitis and haemophilus influenza type B vaccine) and Sudden Death – a review of the regulatory evidence from the European Medicines Agency

+Jacob Puliyel MD MRCP MPhil

+Head of Department of Pediatrics

+St Stephens Hospital

+Delhi 110054

+puliyel@gmail.com

+C Sathyamala MBBS, MSc (Epidemiology), PhD (Development Studies)

+Independent Researcher

+121, Pocket-B, SFS Flats, Sukhdev Vihar

+New Delhi 110025

+csathyamala@gmail.com

+Key words

+Sudden infant death, Sudden unexpected deaths, Periodic Safety Update Reports

+Address for correspondence

+Jacob Puliyel

+Head of Department of Pediatrics

+St Stephens Hospital

+Delhi 110054

+Phone 9868035091

+puliyel@gmail.com

 Abstract

-There have been a number of spontaneous reports of sudden unexpected deaths soon after administration of Infanrix hexa (combined diptheria, tetanus, acelluarpertusis, hepatitis B, inactivated poliomyelitis and haemophilus influenza type B vaccine)vaccine.
+There have been a number of spontaneous reports of sudden unexpected deaths soon after administration of Infanrix hexa (combined diphtheria, tetanus, acellularpertussis, hepatitis B, inactivated poliomyelitis and haemophilus influenza type B vaccine).

-The manufacturer GlaxoSmithKline plc (GSK) provides the European Medicines Agency (EMA) confidential periodic safety update reports (PSUR) about the vaccine.
-The latest is the 19th PSUR.
-Each PSUR performs an observed/expected analysis of sudden deathswhich show that the observed deaths soon after immunization, are lower than that expected by chance.
+The manufacturer GlaxoSmithKline (GSK) provides the European Medicines Agency (EMA) confidential periodic safety update reports (PSUR) about Infanrix hexa.
+The latest is the PSUR 19.
+Each PSUR contains an observed/expected analysis of sudden deaths, which show that the observed deaths soon after immunization, are lower than that expected by chance.

-We analyse the data provided in the PSUR.
-It is apparent that deaths that were acknowledged in the 16th PSUR have been deleted from the 19th PSUR.
-After restoring these deaths,observed deaths soon after vaccination in the children older than 1 year, are significantly more than would be expected by chance.This analysis does not examine overall benefits from the vaccine against the deaths nor does it claim that more harm is being done than good.
+We analyzed the data provided in the PSUR.
+It is apparent that the deaths that were acknowledged in the PSUR 16 were deleted in the 19th PSUR.
+IThe observed deaths soon after vaccination in the children older than one year was significantly higher than would be expected by chance once these deleted deaths were included in the analysis.

-Thecommentary suggests that the manufacturerneeds to explain the apparently faulty figures that they submitted to the regulatory authorities.
-The procedure undertaken by the EMA to evaluate thesemanufacturer claims in the PSUR, may also need to be reviewed internally.
+The manufacturermust explain the faulty figures that they submitted to the regulatory authorities.
+The procedure undertaken by the EMA to evaluate themanufacturer’s claims in the PSURneed to be reviewed.

-In the Indian context, the Drug Controller General of India accepts EMA approved drugs nearly automatically, subject to small bridging studies.
-Thisreliance on due diligence by the EMA may need to be reevaluated.
+The Drug Controller General of India nearly automatically accepts drugs and vaccines approved by the EMA .
+Thereliance on due diligence by the EMA needs to be re-evaluated.

 Introduction

-Two hexavalent vaccinesInfanrixHexa® (GlaxoSmithKline plc- GSK) and Hexavac® (Sanofi Pasteur MSD, SNC), which combine diptheria, tetanus,acelluarpertusis, hepatitis B, inactivated poliomyelitis and haemophilus influenza type B wereauthorised to be marketed in Europe on 23 October 2000.
-Following authorisation there were a number of spontaneous reports of sudden unexpected deaths soon after administration of the vaccine. vonKries and colleaguesin 2005(1) performed the first detailed analysis in which the observed deaths soon after vaccination,were compared with the deaths expected by chance.
-They found a statistically significantly increased standardised mortality ratio (SMR) within two days after vaccination of Hexavac® in children vaccinated in the 2nd year of life.
+Two hexavalent vaccines Infanrix hexa® (GlaxoSmithKline plc- GSK) and Hexavac® (Sanofi Pasteur MSD, SNC), which combine diphtheria, tetanus, acellular pertusis, hepatitis B, inactivated poliomyelitis and haemophilus influenza type B wereauthorized to be marketed in the European Union on 23 October 2000.
+Following authorization there were a number of spontaneous reports of sudden unexpected deaths soon after administration of the vaccine.
+In 2005, vonKries and colleagues(1) performed a detailed analysis in which the observed deaths soon after vaccination were compared with the deaths expected by chance.
+They found a significantly increased standardized mortality ratio (SMR) within two days after vaccination of Hexavac® in children vaccinated in the 2nd year of life.
 The same was not seen with Infanrix hexa.
-After the withdrawal of Hexavac in 2005 at the request of the marketing-authorisation holder, the other vaccine InfanrixHexa continued to be marketed in Europe (2).
+After the withdrawal of Hexavac in 2005 at the request of the marketing authorization holder, Infanrix hexa continued to be marketed in Europe (2).

-According to European lawthe European Medicines Agency (EMA) is accountable for the protection of public health through evaluation of the medicines it approves as the regulatory authority, and the manufacturers are responsible for the efficacy, quality and safety of their drugs (3).
+According to European law, the European Medicines Agency (EMA) is accountable for the protection of public health through evaluation of the medicines it approves as the regulatory authority.
+The manufacturers are responsible for the efficacy, quality and safety of their drugs (3).